Amjad12-10/Duet-Clown/README.md

 # Duet-Clown

 - Unity Version 2021.3.2f1.
-- if you want to open in your unity version, then just keep ASSETS folder and you can delete the rest of the folder and just open the folder containing only ASSETS
+- if you want to open in your unity version, then just keep Assets folder and you can delete the rest of the folder and just open the folder containing only Assets

 # Recording
 <div align="center">